-- to create inclusive mixed income neighbourhoods, and contribute to the community's vibrancy. - a.
+- a.
 To work with landowners of properties with very large parcels to encourage infill development. - b.
-To enable in the Land Use Bylaw a range of Secondary Suites (attached/in-home and detached), save and except in the R-1 zone, to acknowledge the gentle density and housing choice this unit type can provide. - 4.
-To limit the size of future residential street blocks to promote efficient development patterns and a walkable, permeating transportation network. - To prohibit the development of new cul-de-sacs and dead ends to improve traffic flow and neighbourhood walkability, except where geographical or environmental constraints require them.
+To enable in the Land Use Bylaw a range of Secondary Suites (attached/in-home and detached), save and except in the R-1 zone, to acknowledge the gentle density and housing choice this unit type can provide. - To limit the size of future residential street blocks to promote efficient development patterns and a walkable, permeating transportation network. - 5.
+To prohibit the development of new cul-de-sacs and dead ends to improve traffic flow and neighbourhood walkability, except where geographical or environmental constraints require them.

-- To encourage urban agriculture on residential properties and if community interest is shown, consider expanding the permitted uses beyond laying hens for affordability, food security, and sustainability reasons. - 7.
+- 6. To encourage urban agriculture on residential properties and if community interest is shown, consider expanding the permitted uses beyond laying hens for affordability, food security, and sustainability reasons. - 7.
 To consider other means of land protection other than outright ownership, such as conservation easements and land trusts. - 8.
 To ensure integration of land use planning and energy/ GHG emissions reduction, consider amendments to this

-- Plan upon the adoption of a GHG emissions reduction, community energy, or similar plan for the Town. - To work with other agencies, institutions, organizations and levels of government to ensure the protection of environmentally sensitive and ecologically significant areas. - 10.
+Plan upon the adoption of a GHG emissions reduction, community energy, or similar plan for the Town.

+- 9. To work with other agencies, institutions, organizations and levels of government to ensure the protection of environmentally sensitive and ecologically significant areas. - 10.
 To manage Town owned and leased land in an ecologically sustainable manner according to best management practice and in compliance with applicable legislative requirements